 Is Wild Camping In Scotland Legal?

-Yes, in most circumstances – as long as you follow certain rules.
+Happily, the answer is Yes, in most circumstances – as long as you follow certain rules.

 The Scottish Land Reform Act (2003) gives you the right to wild camp on most areas of unenclosed land in Scotland.
 “Unenclosed” generally means land that is not surrounded by fences or walls (i.e. not in fields or other farmland).